Excerpt from the government of Ontario’s ‘Newsroom’

-Furfari Paving Company Ltd. was found guilty of a violation of the Ontario ‘Construction’ regulation 213/91 section 69(2) which states,
+Furfari Paving Company Ltd. was found guilty of a contravention of the Ontario ‘Construction’ regulation 213/91 section 69(2) which states,

 “A worker shall not direct vehicular traffic for more than one lane in the same direction.”

-Furfari Paving Company Ltd. was also found guilty of a violation of the Ontario Occupational Health and Safety Act, section 23(1)(a) which states,
+Furfari Paving Company Ltd. was also found guilty of a contravention of the Ontario Occupational Health and Safety Act, section 23(1)(a) which states,

 “A constructor shall ensure, on a project undertaken by the constructor that,

 (a) the measures and procedures prescribed by this Act and the regulations are carried out on the project.”